The heinous crime of a young woman involving a Colombian tattoo artist in Spain

 The trial began on March 7 and took place at the Provincial Court of Madrid with a popular jury.

-The Prosecutor asks 25 years in prison for the defendant for murdering the young woman and five months for desecrating her corpse, as well as compensation of 102,852 euros for each of her parents and 46,284 for her sister.
+The Prosecutor asks 25 years in prison for the accused for murdering the young woman and five months for desecrating her corpseas well as a compensation of 102,852 euros for each of his parents and 46,284 for his sister.

 The private accusations request permanent reviewable prison and three years in prison for Celia, for a crime of concealment.